 Thus all petitionary prayer (whether for ourselves or for others) is ultimately vain and futile as Buddha taught.
 Everything proceeds according to Karma, whether we like it or not, whether we believe and accept it or not, and no amount of praying, crying, pleading, begging, interceding, affirming etc. – regardless of how sincere and filled with faith it may be, or how desperate the situation may seem – can interrupt or interfere with the Law of the Universe.
-One of many proofs of this is the fact that at least 95% of all prayers go forever unanswered, as any honest and sane religious minister will readily admit.
+One of many proofs of this is the fact that virtually all prayers go forever unanswered, as any honest and sane religious minister will readily admit.

 The Law knows what it is doing and everything proceeds perfectly and in divine order, as it should, although many times it may not appear that way to our currently limited perception.

 As the Theravada Buddhist monk Narada says in his book “The Buddha and His Teachings” – “Petitional or intercessory prayers are denounced in Buddhism and in their stead is meditation which leads to self-control, purification, and enlightenment.
 Both meditation and service form salient characteristics of Buddhism.”
 The exact same thing can be said of Theosophy.

 It is sad but true that those who pride themselves on their supposed spirituality are also often some of the least generous and most selfish of all people.
 When disaster strikes, the two most effective and worthwhile things we can do are: